VaZarei/auto-job-apply-linkedin/README.md

 ## Configuration

+You can find `config.yaml.example` in the root directory; please rename it to `config.yaml`.
 The bot relies on a `config.yaml` file to define its behavior.
 Below is a brief overview of key sections:

 - **Credentials**: